xine2340/hima/lab1_doc_readme/DOC_lab1.md

 >
     get a reserved word
     :handles errors:
         1. not in the reserved list
-        2. bad identifier
     :return: a reserved word in @{reserved}
 >